MEASURE Evaluation

-MEASURE (Monitoring and Evaluation to Assess and Use Results) Evaluation strengthens capacity in developing countries to gather, interpret, and use data to improve health.
-MEASURE Evaluation creates tools and approaches for rigorous evaluations, providing evidence to address health challenges, and strengthens health information systems so countries can make better decisions and sustain good health outcomes over time.
+MEASURE (Monitoring and Evaluation to Assess and Use Results) Evaluation aims to strengthen the capacity of developing countries to gather, interpret, and use data to improve health.
+MEASURE Evaluation creates tools and approaches for rigorous evaluations, providing evidence to address health challenges, and strengthening health information systems so countries can make better decisions and sustain good health outcomes over time.
 MEASURE Evaluation is a cooperative agreement awarded by the U.S. Agency for International Development (USAID) to the Carolina Population Center at the University of North Carolina at Chapel Hill and five partner organizations: ICF International, John Snow Inc., Management Sciences for Health, Palladium, and Tulane University.
 This MEASURE Evaluation partnership provides technical leadership through collaboration at local, national, and global levels to build the sustainable capacity of developing nations to identify data needs, collect and analyze technically sound data, and use that data for health decision-making.

 Purpose

-MEASURE Evaluation works closely with USAID, its country missions and counterparts to improve collection, analysis and presentation of data to promote better use of data in planning, policy making, managing, monitoring, and evaluating population, health, and nutrition programs.
+MEASURE Evaluation works closely with USAID, its country missions, and counterparts to improve the collection, analysis, and presentation of data to promote better use of data in planning, policy-making, managing, monitoring, and evaluating population, health, and nutrition programs.
 The underlying premise is that improving the use of information in health sector decision-making will lead to better health services, systems, and outcomes.

 The last few years have seen a dramatic increase in demand for high-quality health information through large global health initiatives that emphasize quantitative measures of progress to ensure accountability.
 These demands stretch weak and overburdened monitoring and evaluation (M&E) and health information systems (HIS).
-There is an urgent need to strengthen the performance of HIS and M&E systems at all levels, improve measurement in areas in which measurement methods are weak, increase evidence on the effectiveness of global health programs, and strengthen the use of information beyond meeting reporting requirements to inform program decision making.
+There is an urgent need to strengthen the performance of HIS and M&E systems at all levels, improve measurement in areas in which measurement methods are weak, increase evidence on the effectiveness of global health programs, and strengthen the use of information beyond meeting reporting requirements to inform program decision-making.

 Monitoring and Evaluation

-M&E is the process by which data are collected and analyzed in order to provide information to policy-makers and others for use in program planning and project management.
+M&E is the process by which data are collected and analyzed to provide information to policy-makers and others for use in program planning and project management.
 Monitoring focuses on the implementation process and progress towards the achievement of program objectives.
 Evaluation measures how well the program activities have met expected objectives and/or the extent to which changes in outcomes can be attributed to the program.

 M&E is important because it helps program implementers make informed decisions regarding program operations and service delivery based on objective evidence.
 It also ensures the most effective and efficient use of resources, helps determine the success or failure of a program, and assists in meeting organizational requirements such as reporting.
-Most importantly, monitoring and evaluation often convinces donors that their investments have been worthwhile.
+Most importantly, monitoring and evaluation often convince donors that their investments have been worthwhile.

 MEASURE Evaluation supports the international development goal of maximizing program results, by systematically collecting and analyzing information about and evidence on health program performance and impact.
 Evaluation findings support organizational learning, strengthen health systems, and improve program effectiveness so that people live healthier lives.